Russell City Reparative Justice Project

 - Serve as representatives of the Russell City Community in communications between the City of Hayward and the larger Russell City community

 - Make decisions for the Russell City community

-- Maintain communications of any developments and decisions to the Russell City community
+- Maintain communication of any developments and decisions to the Russell City community

 Dec.
 1, 2022 - Steering Committee Meeting 1

 During the first meeting of the Steering Committee participants discussed upcoming meeting objectives, team assignments and the decision making process.

 During meeting 3, participants learned more about the Steering Committee candidates and discussed timelines for the voting period.
 Learn more about the elected Steering Committee here.